What is Chemistry?

 Full-time research under the supervision of a member of the academic staff

-- A-levels: A*AA (including Chemistry and Mathematics) with the A* in a science or Mathematics
+- A-levels: A*A*A (including Chemistry and Mathematics) with both A*s in science subjects and/or Mathematics

 - Advanced Highers: AA/AAB (including Chemistry and Mathematics)